 Problem Check Remedy KURO LINK function does not work.
 Is the HDMI cable properly connected?
-Are you connected to the HDMI OUT (SUB) terminal?
-To use the KURO LINK function, connect the Flat Panel TV and AV system (AV receiver or amplifier, etc.) to the HDMI OUT (MAIN) terminal (page 16).
+To use the KURO LINK function, connect the Flat Panel TV and AV system (AV receiver or amplifier, etc.) to the HDMI OUT terminal (page 20).
 Is the HDMI cable you are using a High Speed HDMITM cable?
 Use a High Speed HDMITM cable.
 The KURO LINK function may not work properly if HDMI cable other than a High Speed HDMITM cable is used.
+Are you connected to the TV using an HDMI cable to watch the picture?
+If video signals are being output from a terminal other than the HDMI OUT terminal, the KURO LINK function does not work.
+Connect to the TV using an HDMI cable and press VIDEO SELECT to switch to the HDMI OUT terminal (pages 20 and 26).
 Is KURO LINK set to On on the player?
-Set KURO LINK to On on the player (page 45).
-Does the connected device support the KURO L NK function?
-The KURO LINK function will not work with devices manufactured by companies other than Pioneer, even when connected using an HDMI cable.
-The KURO LINK function will not work if devices that do not support the KURO LINK function or devices manufactured by companies other than Pioneer are connected between the KURO LINK-compatible device and the player. • Even when connected to a Pioneer product compatible with the KURO LINK function, some of the functions may not work.
+Set KURO LINK to On on the player (page 44).
+Does the connected device support the KURO LINK function?
+The KURO LINK function will not work with devices of other brands that do not support the KURO LINK function, even when connected using an HDMI cable.
+The KURO LINK function will not work if devices that do not support the KURO LINK function are connected between the KURO LINK- compatible device and the player. • See About connections to components of other makes supporting the KURO LINK function on page 20. • Even when connected to a Pioneer product compatible with the KURO LINK function, some of the functions may not work.
 Also refer to the operating instructions of the connected device.
 Is KURO LINK set to On on the connected device?
 Set KURO LINK to On on the connected device.
-The KURO LINK function operates when KURO LINK is set to On for all devices connected to the HDMI OUT (MAIN) terminal.
+The KURO LINK function operates when KURO LINK is set to On for all devices connected to the HDMI OUT terminal.
 Once connections and settings of all the devices are finished, be sure to check that the player's picture is output to the Flat Panel TV.
 (Also check after changing the connected devices and connecting and/or disconnecting HDMI cables.)
 If the player's picture is not being output to the Flat Panel TV, the KURO LINK function may not work properly.
 For details, refer to the operating instructions of the connected device.
 Are multiple players connected?
 The KURO LINK function may not work if three or more players, including this player, are connected by HDMI cable.